WebSockets#

 Dependency injection#

-Dependency Injection is available as well and generally works the same as with regular route handlers:
+Dependency Injection is available and generally works the same as in regular route handlers:

 from litestar import Litestar, websocket_listener